Lynnn96/AB_testing_final_project_udacity/README.md

 # A-B-test

 This is a A/B test project from Udacity.
-All of my notes are based A/B test course in Udacity and all the datasets are from Udacity.
+All of my notes are based on the A/B testing course in Udacity and all the datasets are from Udacity.

 If you are interested in taking this course, check on this link: https://www.udacity.com/course/ab-testing--ud257, it is a free course.